-We now have a vacancy for two band 6 DBT therapists to join our established DBT programmes in Hertfordshire.
-One post will be based in Stevenage and the other in Hitchin and both postholders will work with individuals accessing services across North Hertfordshire.
+We now have a vacancy for a part-time band 6 DBT therapist to join our established DBT programmes in Hertfordshire.
+This post will be based in our team in Watford, serving individuals accessing services across South West Hertfordshire.
+The post-holder will either be already trained in DBT or will access this training.

 The service works to meet the needs of service users who are experiencing significant difficulties with emotional instability and is based within the local multi-disciplinary community teams.
 We pride ourselves on the quality of the service that we offer and place importance on supporting all our therapists to provide great care, with an emphasis placed on maintaining and developing therapist skills and regular supervision.